Chiazor-Daniel/ExamWise/README.md

 ### 4. Run the Development Servers

-You need to run two separate development servers in two separate terminal windows for the application to work correctly.
+You need to run two separate development servers for the backend to work correctly.

-**Terminal 1: Run the Next.js App**
+**Terminal 1: Run the Next.js API Server**

-This command starts the user interface and web server.
+This command starts the web server that hosts the API endpoints.

 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:9002`.
+The API will be available at `http://localhost:9002`.

 **Terminal 2: Run the Genkit AI Flows**